citp/privacy-policy-historical/s/so/som/somd.com.md

 _Account Service:_

-Once you register for any type of account with us-such as forums, classifieds or calendar-we may contact you in regards to your account or to provide information about a new system feature or upgrade.
+Once you register for any type of account with us -- such as forums, classifieds or calendar -- we may contact you in regards to your account or to provide information about a new system feature or upgrade.
 We will **not** contact you for the sole reason of marketing a third-party service or product.

 _Information Update Request:_